InitKit/InitKit/README.md

 ### FAQ
 A few frequently asked questions about S16:

+> On what platforms does S16 run?

+ * FreeBSD
+ * GNU+Linux
+ * muslibc+BusyBox+Linux

+It is likely that this will run on all the other BSD systems as well.

 > Why is it bigger than sinit?

 Because System XVI's scope is greater than sinit. sinit simply initialises